-Tracking and locating surgical supplies and their utilization is a challenge faced by most hospitals.
-Average supply returns for picked supplies is low and O.R. room in and out traffic to retrieve unavailable items is high, and significant staff hours are spent checking consumption and restocking and locating supplies.
+Tracking the location and utilization of surgical supplies is a challenge faced by most hospitals.
+Average supply returns for picked supplies is low, O.R. in-and-out traffic to retrieve unavailable items is high, and significant staff hours are spent checking consumption and restocking and locating supplies.

-- Become knowledgeable of the scope of RFID technology in reducing costs and automating inventory systems
+- Become knowledgeable about the ability of RFID technology to reduce costs and automate inventory systems.

-Presenter: Becky Ashin, BBA, MA, Vice President, Advanced Orthopaedic Center, University of Tennessee Medical Center
+- Becky Ashin, BBA, MA — Vice President, Advanced Orthopaedic Center, University of Tennessee Medical Center